-When it comes meals for later in the day, these Daniel Fast lunch and dinner recipes are delicious and filling.
-I’ve been gathering recipes for the fast for years, so I also have this assorted roundup of Daniel Fast Recipes and this list of healthy Daniel Fast recipes, though they are all extremely healthy!
+When it comes to meals for later in the day, these Daniel Fast lunch and dinner recipes are delicious and filling.
+I've been gathering recipes for the fast for years, so I also have this assorted roundup of Daniel Fast Recipes and this list of healthy Daniel Fast recipes.
+All Daniel Fast recipes are extremely healthy.

 For an easy salad, this kale caesar salad is delicious.
 Try this roasted beet salad recipe if you're a fan of beets.
 It's one of my favorites.

 If you like to make a pot of soup now and then (we do!) this roasted vegetable soup is one of the most popular recipes on my site all year long.
 We also love this Italian Bean Soup.
 You may also like this Moroccan Vegetable Stew.
 It's so good!